 - Forced Prize Fight: Snake is forced to fight a Giant Mook after he's capture by The Duke, but he manages to win the fight despite his leg wound.

-- Giant Mook: Ox Baker's character, a huge, bearded, shirtless guy who battles Snake in a makeshift arena, for the amusement of the Duke and his men.
+- Giant Mook: Ox Baker's character, a huge, bearded, shirtless guy (called "Slag" in the script) who battles Snake in a makeshift arena, for the amusement of the Duke and his men.

 - The Government: Fascist and totalitarian.